 My name is Juan Rossouw and I’m from South Africa.
 I’ve been teaching in Nanjing for two years and I am very comfortable here.
 Teaching kids is rewarding and enjoyable.
 I also have loads of free time to socialize and learn everything I can about China.
 The nightlife in Nanjing is great mostly due to all the different Universities.
 Our Ex-pat community is vibrant and energetic.
 It’s easy to get around town.
 Nanjing also has a rich history.

 Shane English School helped me adjust to my new life in China and became my ‘Nanjing family’.
 The school is doing very well and so am I.

-Meet the Academic Director – Thomas McCann
+Academic Director – Thomas McCann

 Thomas is the academic director of the Nanjing branch.
 He’s been teaching in Asia for over a decade and has been at Shane Nanjing for five years.
 He studied English in university before coming to Asia purely out of curiosity.
 He has worked in Taiwan and Hong Kong and travelled all over the east and south-east Asia.
 He’s been with Shane for five years, the last two as academic director for the international kindergarten program.
 He makes every effort to help new teachers get around and acclimated to Nanjing because he knows what it’s like to be a new person in a new place.

 Hi, I am Ivy.
 I have been working in Shane English School – Nanjing for more than 11 years.
 I worked as an English Teacher for the first 6 years, and I am the Academic Director at present.

 Working at Shane English School has been enjoyable and challenging for me.
 I first joined the team as a teacher’s assistant (TA), and then I was promoted as the TA manager, helping other TAs grow and the school achieve its goals.
 I always feel so lucky to witness the growth of children as well as the school which is developing steadily.